randomrain101/doc-forest_clis_anesthesia/README.md

 - Notebook [predict_clis_with_doc_forest.ipynb](https://github.com/randomrain101/doc-forest_clis_anesthesia/blob/main/notebooks/doc_for_clis/predict_clis_with_doc_forest.ipynb) showing predictions and feature contributions for CLIS data

-## Dependencies

-The "nice" package ([GitHub repository](https://github.com/nice-tools/nice)) provided by the authors of the original DoC-Forest paper
-(Engemann, Denis A., et al. [”Robust EEG-based cross-site and cross- protocol classification of states of consciousness.”](https://academic.oup.com/brain/article/141/11/3179/5114404)).
-...
 ## License

 All source code is made available under a GNU AFFERO GENERAL PUBLIC LICENSE Version 3 license.
 You can freely